automating-presentations/slide2mp4/README.md

  - [Python 3](https://www.python.org/)
  - [xmllint](http://xmlsoft.org/xmllint.html)

-If you use Azure Speech, the following values are required.
+When using Azure Speech, the following values are required.
 For more information, please refer to [this document](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview).
+If you choose a free (F0) pricing tier, please be aware that you may not be able to complete the execution of slide2mp4 as Azure Speech will prevent you from getting more than a certain number of audio (mp3) files.

  - Your Azure Speech service subscription key
  - Your Azure Speech service region